 Men are aroused by women every day but few of them are offering sex.
 This causes resentment between women because men’s partners have to provide the sex men need to release the sexual frustration caused by being surrounded by partially-clothed women all day.
 Men assume that women are aroused despite the lack of evidence for female sexual frustration.
 A dress code that the same for everyone, would respect men’s sex drive.

 Men compete with each other.
 But they also collaborate.
 They join forces with each other to fight a common foe.
 Women compete with each other over men.
 Women do not collaborate because every other woman is a threat.
 Women do not ever confide in each other over sexual experiences.

 Some women enjoy the attention they get from promoting themselves sexually.
 They are confident that no one will ever be able to assess their willingness to do more than flaunt their bodies and sexual egos.
 Only a lover knows if a woman is willing to offer sexual pleasuring, engage in sex play and enjoy erotic fantasies.
 Apparently “There is honour among men”.
 There is little honour among women.
 Human nature does not vary between the sexes but there is always a desire to protect one’s own interests.

 The issue of female orgasm with a lover is at the core of sexual politics.
 Men want to feel valued as lovers.
 Women want to keep men happy in bed so they get other things in exchange like love, support & companionship.
-But we cannot effectively protect young people, especially girls, when we cannot be honest about what they can expect from their sexual experiences.

 Thus, we have two problems: First, the male version of sex drive is what women are unjustly measured by.
 Second, women are trying too hard to please men who need more realistic expectations of women’s sexuality.
 (Joan Sewell 2010)